HusseinBakri/BlenderPythonDecimator/README.md

 # Requirements
 Installing Blender on the Operating System in question.

-Example in Ubuntu Server 16.04: 'sudo apt-get install blender' xample in Fedora 26:           'sudo dnf install blender'
+Example in Ubuntu Server 16.04: 'sudo apt-get install blender'

+Example in Fedora 26: 'sudo dnf install blender'

 NB: Make sure also you can call Blender from cmd/terminal of your OS.